mzuzak/DSM-for-Logic-Locking/README.md

-# Low Overhead Logic Locking for System-Level Security: A Design Space Modeling Approach
+# DSMLock: Low Overhead Logic Locking for System Security with Design Space Modeling
 DSMLock is an open-source example script implementing Design Space Modeling for obtaining a satisfying locking configuration given an arbitary IC.
 It provides a means for Python users to utilize R functions, specifically SSANOVA modeling, while staying in the Python domain.
 An extensive overview of the design space modeling algorithm can be found in the TCAD'25 (if accepted):

     Paul, Robi, Lam, Long, Melnyk, Maksym, and Zuzak, Michael, DSMLock: Low Overhead Logic Locking for System Security with Design Space Modeling

-This code-base contains the example Python script for the design space modeling algorithm described in Section 5 of the paper.
+This code-base (DSE_main_GENcontains the example Python script for the design space modeling algorithm described in Section 5 of the paper.
 Note that this code-base modeling algorithm is a local TCP client, which will request points (independent variables) for their response.
 ## Running
 This was tested and run using PyCharm 2019.
 A virtual environment is used to download all dependencies.
 The DSM algorithm will send over a list of points (to the local TCP server) to be sampled at each iteration.
 ## Dependencies: